Valar-Systems/Glasscalibur/README.md

 While you can use Alexa, Google or other voice control, home automation is where this device shines.

-1. Use an indoor air qaulity sensor (like an Awair) to trigger the window to air out the room
+1. Use an indoor air quality sensor (like an Awair) to trigger the window to air out the room
 2. Check Purple Air sensors hourly and close your windows when bad outdoor air is detected
 2. Measure indoor and outdoor temperatures and cool your room when necessary
 3. Check weather APIs if it's raining to open/close your window